 The three test sites, i.e. Findelgletscher, Glacier de la Plaine Morte, and Rhonegletscher, are medium-sized to large Alpine glaciers located in the central and in the southwestern part of Switzerland (Fig. 1, Table 1).
-The three glaciers are part of the

-- 75 long-term monitoring program GLAMOS (Glacier Monitoring Switzerland).
+The three glaciers are part of the long-term monitoring program GLAMOS (Glacier Monitoring Switzerland).
 The seasonal and annual mass balances are derived via the glaciological method, exploiting a network of 5 to 12 ablation stakes distributed over the glaciers' entire elevation range.
-In 2019, six autonomous stations equipped with a camera observing an ablation stake were installed on these glaciers in order to monitor local mass balance at a daily basis: FIN 1 (2551 m.a.s.l.) and FIN 2 (3015 m.a.s.l.) on Findelgletscher, PLM (2689 m.a.s.l.) on Glacier de la Plaine Morte, and RHO 1 (2241 m.a.s.l.), RHO 2 (2392 m.a.s.l.) and RHO 3 (2589 m.a.s.l.) on - 80 Rhonegletscher (Fig. 1, Table 1).
-The station setup consists of a camera and an aluminium aluminum stake that is marked with tapes of different colors, placed at 2-centimeter intervals.
+In 2019, six autonomous stations equipped with a camera observing an ablation stake were installed on these glaciers in order to monitor local mass balance at a daily basis: FIN 1 (2551 m.a.s.l.) and FIN 2 (3015 m.a.s.l.) on Findelgletscher, PLM (2689 m.a.s.l.) on Glacier de la Plaine Morte, and RHO 1 (2241 m.a.s.l.), RHO 2 (2392 m.a.s.l.) and RHO 3 (2589 m.a.s.l.) on Rhonegletscher (Fig. 1, Table 1).
+The station setup consists of a camera and an aluminum stake that is marked with tapes of different colors.
 The tapes have a width of 2 cm and are placed 2 cm apart (Fig. 2).
 The only static element of the system is the stake, which is drilled into the ice.
-The camera construction, instead, is placed at the glacier surface and slides along the fixed stake.
-The station setup thus uses the camera as a reference point.
-When observing the images acquired every 20 minutes during the ablation period, it thus appears that the stake is emerging from the ice.
-To
+The camera construction, instead, is placed at the glacier surface and slides along the